roboscienceorg/book/source/Planning/PotentialFunctions.rst

 Potential Functions
 -------------------

-A potential function is a differentiable real-valued function :math:`U: {\Bbb R}^m \to {\Bbb R}`.
+A :index:`potential function` is a differentiable real-valued function :math:`U: {\Bbb R}^m \to {\Bbb R}`.
 We may think of it as an energy and thus the gradient is a force.
 The gradient